oz-code/OzCodeDemo/OzCodeDemo/13.LINQ/README.md

 ## Overview
 In this demo a sentence is split into words and grouped so that we can return the word that appears the most.
 The issue is that instead of "bugs" the word "code" is returned.
-Using OzCode we can investigate this issue and fix the bug but using the new LINQ debugging capabilities.
+Using OzCode we can investigate this issue and fix the bug by using the new LINQ debugging capabilities.

 ## Using LINQ Debugging